simondlevy/Hackflight/README.md

 brushed-motor board and the (currently in development) brushless-motor [ButterflyFC](https://github.com/simondlevy/Hackflight/wiki/B.01-Bill-of-Materials).
-In addition to offering the full complement of i/o signals (UART, I<sup>2</sup>C, SPI, digital, analog), this board has hardware support for floating-point operations, allowing us to write simpler code based on standard units:
+In addition to offering the full complement of i/o signals (UART, I<sup>2</sup>C, SPI, digital, analog), these boards have hardware support for floating-point operations, allowing us to write simpler code based on standard units:

 * Quaternions in the interval [-1,+1]